 Model estimates of the mean daily division rate of the surface water cryptophytes ranged from 0.023 to 9.78 (units?) (fig. 4), with weeks three (fig. 4, c) and four (fig. 4, b) exhibiting dramatically increased rates as compared to the first two weeks.

 The model estimates of the mean daily division rates did not have a significant correlation with any of the surface water nutrient concentrations or PAR (fig. 5) (check p values).
-Additionally, there was no relationship between cryptophyte abundance and division rate (data not shown?).
+BUT, DR are a daily mean while nut are instantaneous.
+Additionally, there was no relationship between cryptophyte abundance and division rate (data not shown?), pointing to the importance of loss processes (biological and physical processes).

 M. major Counts